 For more information, please email the team or call 01 443 1151.

 We are always happy to hear from like-minded organisations who share our vision of an Ireland where alcohol is not misused.
 Please get in touch to explore how we could work together in the future.

 Our logo is a registered trademark.
 Any organisation that would like to use the Drinkaware logo must obtain prior consent from us by entering into a Trademark Licence Agreement and pay the relevant cost, which will vary depending on usage.

 Drinkaware is the national charity working to prevent and reduce alcohol misuse in Ireland.
 Achieving this requires independence, ambition, trust, credibility and collaboration.
 Drinkaware is governed by an independent board of voluntary directors, who passionately support our mission, vision and goals.

 Our work is made possible due to voluntary contributions from the alcohol and grocery retail industries, in addition to funding secured through our programmes.
 We have clear codes to ensure that our funding source does not compromise our operational independence.

 Our current funders are:

 Absolutely.
-We are working hard to expand our funders and are inviting interested organisations to get in touch to help fund our work to reduce the misuse of alcohol in Ireland.
+We are working hard to expand our funder base and are always open to hearing from organisations who are committed to reducing alcohol misuse in Ireland.
 Please contact us for more details.